|Rewards Rating:||4.7 / 5|

 Citi Premier Card vs. Chase Sapphire Preferred Card

 When you start comparing the Citi Premier and Sapphire Preferred cards, you’ll notice that they are somewhat similar.
-However, the Chase Sapphire Preferred can be a better option if you like Chase Ultimate Rewards airline and hotel partners better, or if you want some travel insurance protections as a cardholder.
+However, the Chase Sapphire Preferred can be a better option if you like Chase’s rewards portal and its airline and hotel partners better, or if you want some travel insurance protections as a cardholder.
 Also keep in mind that you’ll earn a 25% boosted point redemption rate for travel redemptions made with the Chase Ultimate Rewards portal.

-If you sign up, you can earn 60,000 points when you spend $4,000 within three months of account opening.
-Considering the 1.25-cent-per-point value you can get when you redeem for travel through the Ultimate Rewards portal, that beats out the Citi Premier card’s 60,000-point offer ($750 when redeemed for travel through Chase Ultimate Rewards, versus $600 in value with the Citi card).
+Plus, the Sapphire Preferred is currently offering a bonus of: 60,000 points when you spend $4,000 in your first three months.
+Considering the 1.25-cent-per-point value you can get when you redeem for travel through the Ultimate Rewards portal, that beats out the Citi Premier card’s 60,000-point offer ($750 when redeemed for travel with Chase versus $600 in value with the Citi card).

 Citi Premier Card vs. American Express Gold Card